-When properly cared for, a watch can last a lifetime.
-Many luxury watches may even be passed down through generations.
+When properly cared for, a quality watch can last a lifetime—or many lifetimes in the case of vintage watches or those passed down through generations.
 We’ve compiled a list of simple tips and guidelines to help ensure that your timepiece stays in its best condition for as long as possible.
-For instructions and specifications on your particular timepiece, please reference the instruction manual that accompanied your watch at purchase.
+For instructions and specifications on your particular timepiece, please reference the instruction manual that accompanied your watch at the time of purchase.

 Cleaning

 It is recommended to have the exterior of your watch ultrasonically cleaned annually.
 This will remove any dirt from the watch bracelet and case.
-In addition to maintaining your watches appearance, an ultrasonic cleaning will also help protect the pins and links in your bracelet against normal wear and tear.
+In addition to maintaining your watch’s appearance, ultrasonic cleaning will help protect the pins and links in your bracelet against everyday wear and tear.

 Battery Changes

 The average life of a battery is one to three years.
-However, the condition of the watch, the movement, and the age of the watch all affect how long your battery will last.
+However, the watch’s condition, movement, and age affect how long a battery lasts.

-Many modern quartz movements are equipped with an EOL (End-Of-Life) feature which allows the watch to conserve energy once the battery is depleted to a ce·rtain point.
-The watch will conserve energy by skipping four seconds at a time instead of every second as usual.
+Many modern quartz movements are equipped with an EOL (End-Of-Life) feature which allows the watch to conserve energy once the battery is depleted to a certain point.
+The timepiece will conserve energy by skipping four seconds at a time instead of every second as usual.
 This feature will allow the watch to remain on time for around 30 days before the watch stops completely.

 Winding Your Watch

-Manual wind watches should be wound fully, every day at the same time.
+Manual wind watches should be wound fully every day at the same time.
 These watches typically require 30-40 turns of the crown to be fully wound.
 As you wind the watch, you may begin to feel the tension of the mainspring.
-You will feel resistance when the watch is fully wound indicating to stop winding.
+You will feel resistance when the watch is fully wound, indicating you can stop winding.

 Automatic Watches

-Automatic watches have a slipping mainspring which allows the watch to be wound through the movement of simply being worn without the fear of being “overwound.”
-If you have a less active lifestyle or spend the workday in a sedentary fashion, the watch may not get enough movement to keep the power reserve full.
-This can equate to the watch not keeping time when it’s not on the wearer’s wrist.
-If you find this happening, you can also hand wind most automatic movements to ensure the power reserve is full and the watch will keep time as accurately as possible.
+Automatic watches have a slipping mainspring which allows the watch to be self-wound through the movement of being worn without the fear of being “overwound.”
+Remember that the watch may require more activity to keep the power reserve full if you have a less active lifestyle.
+If your watch is not keeping time properly, you can hand wind most automatic movements to ensure the power reserve is full and the watch keeps time as accurately as possible.

 Storing Your Watch